Hashal890/stark-meeting-6715/README.md

 - Homepage with links to various sections.
 - Login & signup pages with random otp feature and modal.
+- Manual and automatic carousels.
+- Animations on carousels.
 - Sort & filter by many options on product page.
-- Offcanas on cart page.
 - Get a smooth experience in payment, login & signup process.
-- Manual and automatic carousels.
-- Animations on carousels.

 ## Tech Stack